Ed Sheeran found not liable of copying Marvin Gaye's "Let's Get It On" in hit song "Thinking Out Loud"

 The judge, in his instructions, told jury members "independent creation is a complete defense, no matter how similar that song is."

-Family members of the plaintiffs declined to speak with us after the verdict was read.
+Family members of the plaintiffs declined to speak with CBS2 after the verdict was read.

 for more features.